microsoft/fast/packages/web-components/fast-element/docs/api-report.md

 // dist/dts/components/fast-element.d.ts:60:5 - (ae-forgotten-export) The symbol "define" needs to be exported by the entry point index.d.ts
 // dist/dts/components/fast-element.d.ts:61:5 - (ae-forgotten-export) The symbol "compose" needs to be exported by the entry point index.d.ts
 // dist/dts/components/fast-element.d.ts:62:5 - (ae-forgotten-export) The symbol "from" needs to be exported by the entry point index.d.ts
+// dist/dts/styles/css-binding-directive.d.ts:35:9 - (ae-forgotten-export) The symbol "CSSBindingEntry" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)